BIOS may refer to any of the following:

 1. Short for Basic Input/Output System, the BIOS, ROM BIOS, or System BIOS is a chip located on all motherboards that contain instructions and setup for how your system should boot and how it operates.
-In the below picture, is an example of what a BIOS chip may look like on your computer motherboard.
+In the picture below, is an example of what a BIOS chip may look like on your computer motherboard.
 In this example, this is a picture of an early AMIBIOS, a type of BIOS manufactured by the AMI.
 Another good example of a BIOS manufacturer is Phoenix.

 The BIOS includes instructions on how to load basic computer hardware and includes a test referred to as a POST (Power On Self Test) that helps verify the computer meets requirements to boot up properly.
 If the computer does not pass the POST, you will receive a combination of beeps indicating what is malfunctioning within the computer.